More about Brown Trout

-Brown trout are native to Europe and Asia but the natural distribution of the migratory forms may be, in fact, circumpolar.
-The fish is not considered endangered in any location.
-But in some cases, individual stocks are under various degrees of stress because of habitat degradation and artificial propagation leading to introgression.
+Brown trout are native to Europe and Asia, but the natural distribution of the migratory forms may be circumpolar.
+Sea-run brown trout are not considered endangered in any location.
+But in some cases, individual stocks are under various degrees of stress due to habitat degradation and artificial (hatchery) propagation leading to introgression.

-Brown trout like cold (60-65 °F, or 15.5-18.3 °C), well-oxygenated waters, especially large streams in mountainous areas.
+Brown trout like cold (60-65 degrees F, or 15-18 degrees C), well-oxygenated waters, especially large streams in mountainous areas.
 Cover is important, and they are more likely to be found where there are submerged rocks, undercut banks, and overhanging vegetation.

-Browns are medium-size fish, having the ability to grow to 9+ lbs.
-Although in most small rivers a mature browns might average 2 to 3 pounds.
-The sea run variations of Argentina are another story, and consistently push the 20-30+ pound envelope—a challenge for flyfishers seeking the biggest, baddest browns on the planet.
+Browns in fresh water have the ability to grow to 9+ pounds.
+Although in most small rivers a mature brown might average 2 to 3 pounds.
+Tierra del Fuego’s Sea-Run Browns are another story, and consistently push into the 20-30+ pound range.
+Fish this size are the ultimate prize.

-Brown trout are active both by day and by night and are opportunistic feeders.
-While in freshwater, diet typically includes streambed invertebrates, small fish, frogs, wayward mice, and insects flying near the water’s surface.
-A brown’s penchant for insect larvae, pupae, nymphs, and adult insects is what makes this trout a flyfishing favorite.
+Brown trout are active both by day and night and are predators.
+While in freshwater, their diet can include small fish, frogs, and wayward mice as well as mayflies, stoneflies, caddis, and terrestrial insects.
+A brown’s unapologetic, all encompassing appetite is what makes it a fly-fishing favorite.